30 Years Later: The Impact of the Lockerbie Tragedy

-Thirty years ago, pieces of Pan Am Flight 103 — a Boeing 747-121 that was carrying 243 passengers and 16 crew — rained down on the village of Lockerbie, turning the picturesque Scottish town into a fiery scene of horror.
+Thirty years ago, pieces of a Boeing 747-121 that was carrying 243 passengers and 16 crew as Pan Am Flight 103 rained down on the village of Lockerbie, turning the picturesque Scottish town into a fiery scene of horror.
 The jumbo jet had broken apart in midair after a bomb in a suitcase in its hold detonated at 31,000 feet, sending flaming wreckage plummeting onto houses below.
-It's estimated that only two minutes elapsed between the device detonating and the debris slamming into Lockerbie.
+It's estimated that only two minutes elapsed between the time the device detonated and the debris slammed into Lockerbie.
 Everyone on the plane died, as did 11 people on the ground.

-The intense investigation that followed concluded that the improvised explosive device that brought the flight down on Dec.
-21, 1988 had been built and placed aboard the aircraft by Libyan intelligence agents and provided evidence that the attack had been ordered by Libya.
-Beyond the emotional pain suffered by the friends and families of the victims, the disaster helped transform air travel, for better or worse.
-Pan American Airways, which faced lawsuits and bad publicity over its failure to prevent the bomb from being placed aboard the plane, took a financial and public relations hit.
-The venerable airline, considered by some the unofficial international flag carrier of the United States, would cease operations just a few years later.
-But, perhaps most importantly, the bombing and the way it had been carried out provided a watershed moment in the approach to air travel security.
+The intense investigation that followed concluded that the improvised explosive device that brought down Flight 103 on Dec.
+21, 1988, had been built and placed aboard the aircraft by Libyan intelligence agents and provided evidence that the attack had been ordered by Libya.
+Beyond the emotional pain suffered by the friends and families...